open-formulieren/open-forms/nlx/README.md

 # NLX support

-[NLX][NLX] integration is optional, but available.
+[NLX][NLX] integration is optional.

 This directory contains the docker-compose tooling and instructions on how to enable NLX on the demo network and connect Open Forms services with it.

-Ensure you are in the Open Forms repository `nlx` directory for any steps dcumented here:
+Ensure you are in the Open Forms repository `nlx` directory for any steps documented
+here:

 ```bash
 cd nlx